oldenbur/gostree/README.md

     func NewSTreeJson(r io.Reader) (stree STree, err error) func NewSTreeYaml(r io.Reader) (stree STree, err error)
 ```
-An STree can be marshaled to either json or yaml using one of the following:
+An STree can be marshaled to either json or yaml regardless of how it was constructed using one of the following:
 ```
     func (s STree) WriteJson(pretty bool) ([]byte, error) func (s STree) WriteYaml() ([]byte, error)